 (One might add that this is surely a mark of barbarism: in a market society, differences of opinion can be settled in the marketplace – who buys and who doesn’t.
 One of the benefits of the marketplace is that the answer is often split and the number two or even the number three in a marketplace can still make a good living).

 The subsequent fate of Persia is interesting, for in the 7th century Persia succumbed to the Islamic invaders and the inhabitants were gradually converted and indeed greatly influenced Islam: Islamic art is Persian art.
 Christianity however had taken such strong roots in the West that it alone was able to provide effective resistance to the warriors of Islam even though it lost its heart lands in Palestine, Egypt and North Africa to the Islamic invaders.
-But the success of Constantine’s revolution in the West had effects that are still with us today.
+But Constantine’s revolution ensured that Christianity took over the heart of the Roman empire.